kstenerud/concise-encoding/cte-specification.md

 Letter Case
 -----------

-A CTE document **MUST** be entirely in lower case, except in the following situations:
+A CTE encoder **MUST** output entirely in lower case, except in the following situations:

  * [String types](#string-types) **CAN** contain uppercase and lowercase characters.
  * [Comments](#comment) **CAN** contain uppercase and lowercase characters.